f

 Final Project Course (18 credits) 0

-Becoming a Food Science and Technology (ITP) Study Program as one of the leading centers for education, research, and development of food science and technology in Indonesia in supporting food agro-industry based on maritime continent-based cultural values.
+Bachelor Programme in Food Science and Technology (BP FST) UNHAS become one of the leading centers for education, research, and development of food science and technology in Indonesia in supporting food agro-industry based on maritime continent-based cultural values.

 User registration